-The consolidated financial statements have been prepared on a historical cost basis except for assets stated at fair value relating to investments held for trading.
+The consolidated financial statements have been prepared on a historical cost basis except for assets stated at fair value relating to investments and derivative assets.

 Certain prior period balances have been reclassified to conform to the current period's presentation.